 The size of Alaskan Malamutes can vary significantly.
 Typically, these impressive dogs can stand between 23 and 25 inches in shoulder height and weigh anywhere from 75 to 85 pounds for females and 85 to 100 pounds for males in their adult stage.

-In some cases, these gentle giants can reach even greater weight—up to 140 pounds.
+In some cases, the Giant Alaskan Malamute weight can reach even greater levels up to 140 pounds.
 It’s important to note that there can be slight variations in size among different versions of the Alaskan Malamute.
 Still, they are generally known for their robust body and imposing presence.

 Source: Pinterest

-Their loyalty to the human pack is unwavering, making them excellent watchdogs and loving companions for family activities and park strolls.
+Their loyalty to the human pack is unwavering, making Giant Alaskan Malamutes excellent watchdogs and loving companions for family activities and park strolls.

-Socialization plays a vital role in their development as they learn to interact with family, friends, and even strangers.
-Puppy kindergarten classes and visits to stores and neighbours help build their social skills and ensure they grow into well-rounded individuals.
+Socialization plays a vital role in the development of Giant Alaskan Malamutes as they learn to interact with family, friends, and even strangers.
+Puppy kindergarten classes and visits to stores and neighbors help build their social skills and ensure they grow into well-rounded individuals.

-Their temperament is a blend of natural dispositions and training, balancing their howl-filled “woo woo” greetings and their ability to be calm and attentive when needed.
+Their temperament is a blend of natural dispositions and training, balancing their howl-filled “woo” greetings and their ability to be calm and attentive when needed.

-Alaskan Malamutes are known for their friendly behaviour with everyone, including relatives and visitors, making them a beloved part of the family.
-Adopting one of these wonderful puppies is not just a choice of a pet but an addition of a loyal and loving member to your family.
+Giant Alaskan Malamutes are known for their friendly behavior with everyone, including relatives and visitors, making them a beloved part of the family.
+Adopting one of these wonderful Giant Alaskan Malamute puppies is not just a choice of a pet but an addition of a loyal and loving member to your family.

 Not Ideal for First-Time Owners: Alaskan Malamutes, known for their intelligence, can be a handful for novice dog owners.
 Their stubbornness and training challenges may be overwhelming for those needing more experience or patience.